iOS

-TwinMind is a note-taking app that acts like your second brain.
-It helps capture audio, turn it into text and get real-time AI insights.
+TwinMind AI is a Voice-to-Notes app that acts like your second brain.
+It captures audio, turn it into text and gives real-time AI insights.
 However, the current app design felt outdated and did not fully reflect the power and quality of an AI-native product.

-The “Capture Notes” flow is the core of TwinMind’s experience.
-It’s where users interact with AI in real time and rely on it for proactive suggestions, accurate transcripts, and clear summaries.
+Capturing audio notes is the core of TwinMind’s experience.
+It’s where users interact with AI for proactive suggestions, accurate transcripts, and summaries at the end.
 Improving this flow reduces confusion and allows users to stay focused on their thoughts instead of figuring out how the app works.

 A New TwinMind

-I redesigned the app with warm tones and softer edges to feel friendly and trustworthy.
 The top navigation is now more flexible and a single timeline lets users easily filter between chats and audio recordings.
+I also redesigned the app with warm tones and softer edges to feel friendly and trustworthy.

 Some Finer Interaction Details